-1. Jurisdiction/Notice of Intent to Seek Relief
+a.
+Jurisdiction/Notice of Intent to Seek Relief

 VCI's "notice of intent" to file a motion to dismiss in this proceeding in Federal District Court has nothing to do with whether the Prehearing Officer overlooked or failed to consider a point of fact or law in rendering the Discovery Order.
 VCI acknowledges that jurisdiction is an issue for resolution in this proceeding.
-As such, the Prehearing Officer made no mistake of fact or law by compelling discovery on the issue of the Commission's jurisdiction.
+As such, the Prehearing Officer made no mistake of fact or law by compelling discovery on the issue of our jurisdiction.

-2. Issuance of Discovery Order without Benefit of Response
+b.
+Issuance of Discovery Order without Benefit of Response

 VCI argues that the Prehearing Officer erred by failing to provide VCI an opportunity to file a Response to the Motion to Compel in advance of issuing the Discovery Order.
-Advisory staff disagrees.
+We disagree.
 There is no legal requirement for the Prehearing Officer to have articulated a "compelling reason" to issue the Discovery Order on an expedited basis.
-Rule 28-106.204(1), F.A.C., provides that parties may file a response in opposition to a written motion within seven days of service thereof, "when time allows."
-The Commission has found that this Rule "suggests that there is no right to a response time at all when time does not allow for one."
-The cases cited by VCI, Keys Citizens for Responsible Gov't and Massey, involve whether procedural due process was accorded to adequately apprise interested parties of the pendency of a
+Rule 28-106.204(1), F.A.C., provides that parties may file a response in opposition to a written motion within seven days of service thereof, when time allows.
+We have found that this Rule "suggests that there is no right to a response time at all when time does not allow for one."
+The cases cited by VCI, Keys Citizens for Responsible Gov't and Massey, involve whether procedural due process was accorded to adequately apprise interested parties of the pendency of a government action.
+As such, they are inapplicable here.
+Rule 28-106.211, F.A.C., which is applicable, provides that the presiding officer may issue any orders necessary to effectuate discovery, prevent delay, and promote the just, speedy, and inexpensive determination of all aspects of the case.
+The Discovery Order at issue does just that.